linus-skold/subtle/README.md

-# subtle-todo
+# subtle

-Subtle Todo is the task management application that I needed in my life to make everything I do easier.
+Subtle is the productivity application that I needed in my life to make everything I do easier.

 I plan to create integrations with